YuanjianLi/yuanjianli.github.io/_pages/Fellowships.md

 1. Leverhulme Early Career Research Fellowship (Supported by four IEEE Fellows, including two Fellows of the Royal Academy of Engineering) - pending - 2023.

-2. Royal Commission for the Exhibition of 1851 Research Fellowship in Science or Engineering (Supported by three IEEE Fellows) - pending - 2023.
+2. Royal Commission for the Exhibition of 1851 Research Fellowship in Science or Engineering (Supported by three IEEE Fellows) - unsuccessful - 2023.

 <h2>US-Based Presidential Postdoctoral Fellowship</h2>